 If your words can, you can.

 When you do strategy, you make meaning from mess, and words do this for you.
 Research is a hunt for words - you can watch and count but, at some point, you’ll use words to guide and later explain your hunt.
 An insight updates how you see the world - it gives you words that introduce you to something magnificent that you never knew existed or it gives you new words for something you knew existed but with magnified meaning.
 A creative brief is a brave attempt to capture only the most important words.
 A presentation is a long set of words that gets you to the creative brief.
 An idea happens in words.
 Job titles, too - otherwise you wouldn’t keep asking for that promotion.
 Words can do anything but they excel at seeing through mess.
 This is why books on writing are great books on strategy.

 However, words aren’t easy.
 Words will stumble through you and plop into the world hoping you can teach them to walk.
 Many words will need to take that walk to draw you to that one word.
 And, on some days, words will not stumble out at all.

 At their worst, words make everything hard.
-If you think word length impresses people, if you think education earns you more syllables, if you think presentations are better with more slides, understand this: big words are hiding places and good strategy doesn’t hide.
+If you think word length impresses people, if you think education earns you more syllables, if you think a presentation or portfolio is better with more slides, understand this: big words are hiding places and good strategy doesn’t hide.
 Good strategy exposes and it uses words with bite to reveal itself.
 So, you have a choice - either do the hard work of finding words that work hard or use words that make hard work for everyone else.

 Finally, there are two ways to dismiss words.
 First, you can say actions speak louder than words.
 But here’s the thing, words act louder than actions.
 Words lead to actions and they tell the stories of those actions - words are the brains and memories of actions.
 Second, you can dismiss them outright and you can say words don’t matter at all but you’d use words to make the point.